Cocaine Addiction in New York

 Identifying Cocaine Addiction in New York

 Cocaine addiction in New York is marked by continuing to use cocaine despite suffering negative consequences resulting from your cocaine use.
 You may also feel cravings, urges, and a compulsion to use cocaine that leads to you to obtain and use the drug even after you’ve made a decision to stop.
-Cocaine is a powerful stimulant drug that impacts the central nervous system, especially the brain reward center, which makes it powerfully addictive.
+Cocaine is a powerful stimulant drug that affects the central nervous system, especially the brain reward center, which makes it powerfully addictive.

 Understanding Cocaine Addiction in New York